Innisfree Hydrating Micellar Water With Green Tea

 Glycerin is one of the most outstanding and helpful skincare components.
 It's used in many skincare products because it works and provides notable results.
 It's one of the best moisturizers.
 Molecules of Glycerin can absorb water and deliver it into deep layers of the skin making it hydrated.

-Role: Humectant, Solvent, Viscosity controlling agent
+Roles: Humectant, Solvent, Viscosity controlling

 Moisturizing